-What is the optimum sublimation temperature and time for different substrates?
+What is the optimum sublimation temp and time for different substrates?

 Stacey Anderson